canonical/cloud-init/doc/rtd/howto/pgp.rst

 Save this file to your working directory as `cloud-config.yaml`.

-Encrypt the user data using the public key of the encrypting user and the private key of the signing user:
+Encrypt the user data using the public key of the encrypting user and sign it using the private key of the signing user:

 .. code-block:: bash